mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 ### GitOps Support

-As mentioned one of the most relevant features of the **Enhanced Project Workflow** is the GitOps deployment strategy support.
+As mentioned, one of the most relevant features of the **Enhanced Project Workflow** is the [GitOps deployment strategy](/development_suite/deploy/gitops-based/index.md) support.

 This means you can leverage Mia-Platform Console and **run deployments with your favorite GitOps tool** (e.g. [ArgoCD](/development_suite/deploy/gitops-based/configure-argocd.md))